 The exposition isn’t too big and the name is misleading since it’s not so much about weapons as the ceremonial aspects.
 It contains a wealth of Swedish artifacts pertaining to the military history of Sweden, items of interest (including ceremonial costumes) from Sweden’s royalty and magnificent, elaborate carriages and even a sled from the royal stables.

-Various cultural themes such as royal ceremonies, the history of costume, items related to politics and drama in the lives of the Swedish regents.
+Various cultural themes such as royal ceremonies, the history of costume, items related to politics and drama in the lives of the Swedish regents are covered here.
 The dark lighting in the cellar where the carriages and sled are kept lends the place a medieval feel.
 I really enjoyed observing all the artifacts here, especially those ornate carriages!

 The Royal Armory is open Tuesday-Sunday and admission is free so it’s definitely worth the visit.
 Opening hours vary according to the time of the year, which you can check here.